-First, we would advise you to start your Google Slides presentation with one of the built-in templates.
-You can always start from scratch, but the relevant template will allow you to get things done faster.
+First, we advise you to start your Google Slides presentation with one of the built-in templates.
+You can start from scratch, but the relevant template will allow you to get things done faster.

+Google Slides supports MP3 and WAV audio formats.
+We tried our luck with MP4 but got an error in the process.
 Now, follow the steps below to add an audio clip to a Google Slides presentation.

 Step 1: Visit Google Slides on the web and open the presentation that you like to edit.

 Step 2: From the left sidebar, select the slide in which you want to add audio.